top of page

 Alongside Whip Hubley, three other accomplished and talented actors return from DRIVEN - Daniel Roebuck, Diane Dilascio and Rawle D. Lewis.
 Rarely, if ever, have four actors reprised their roles from 30 years ago in a completely new film.
 As the actors (and their characters) literally age before our eyes, this dramatic film becomes a kind of documentary... about what happens to our dreams over the course of a lifetime.

-"DRIVEN" REVIEWS
+FILM REVIEWS

 Reviews